EPA acts on environmental justice in 3 Gulf Coast states

 When facilities are found to be noncompliant, the EPA "will use all available tools to hold them accountable,'' he added.

-A pilot project combining high-tech air pollution monitoring with additional inspectors will begin in three Louisiana parishes, including St. John the Baptist, St. James and Calcasieu.
+A pilot project combining high-tech air pollution monitoring with additional inspectors will begin in three Louisiana parishes: St. John the Baptist, St. James and Calcasieu.
 The parishes are home to scores of industrial sites and are long plagued by water and air pollution.

+President Joe Biden has made addressing racial disparities, including those related to the environment, central to his agenda.
+He has pledged that at least 40% of new spending on climate and the environment go to poor and minority communities.
+The administration's commitment to the issue has come under renewed scrutiny in recent weeks, as two key environmental justice appointees departed.
+Cecilia Martinez, a top official at the White House Council on Environmental Quality, and David Kieve, who conducted outreach with environmental justice groups, both left the White House, putting a spotlight on promises yet to be fulfilled.

 Regan, a former environmental regulator in North Carolina, has made environmental justice a top priority since taking over as EPA head last year.
 As the first Black man to lead the agency, the issue “is really personal for me, as well as professional,″ he told The Associated Press in November.

-“As I look at many of the folks in these communities, they look just like me.
-They look just like my son, and it’s really tough to see them question the quality of their drinking water,″ Regan said.
+"I pledge to do better by people in communities who have been hurting for far too long,” he said Tuesday.

-Historically marginalized communities like St. John and St. James, along with cities such as New Orleans, Jackson, Mississippi and Houston, will benefit from the $1 trillion bipartisan infrastructure law signed by President Joe Biden, Regan said.
+Historically marginalized communities like St. John and St. James, along with cities such as New Orleans, Jackson and Houston, will benefit from the $1 trillion bipartisan infrastructure law signed by Biden, Regan said.
 The law includes $55 billion for water and wastewater infrastructure, while a sweeping climate and social policy bill pending in the Senate would pump more than twice that amount into EPA programs to clean up the environment and address water and environmental justice issues.

 As part of its enforcement action, the EPA is requiring a former DuPont petrochemical plant in La Place, Louisiana, to install fence-line monitors to identify emissions from the site, Regan said.
 The plant is now owned by the Japanese conglomerate Denka.